Select Language

 4 Experimental Results

-We constructed investment portfolios replicating mining returns using bonds and direct cryptocurrency positions.
-These portfolios historically outperformed actual mining, confirming hardware mispricing.
+We constructed imitation portfolios using bonds and direct coin purchases.
+These portfolios consistently outperformed mining operations, demonstrating hardware mispricing.

 5 Technical Implementation